 Of course, you prepare your questions and potentially follow-up questions ahead of time.
 But do you practice reading them out loud?
 Most people tend to write them down on paper and only run through them mentally.

-Try this: Go through your questions out loud with a colleague.
+Go through your questions out loud with a colleague.
 If you are interviewing candidates via Skype, or over the phone, practice using a Skype or phone call ahead of time.
 This helps you to get used to the lower sound quality.
 If you have already read your questions out loud a few times, it will seem much more natural during the interview.